-My passion for fine arts comes from my love for nature and the beauty of God’s creation.
-I find so much joy and inspiration in being outside with nature.
-When I took drawing and painting classes in high school, it opened up a beautiful and creative new world for me that has continued to grow and expand through university.
-Through my artistic practices, I found an outlet to express my creativity and passions, and at the same time I could experience a more personal connection to the one who created me.
+When I took drawing and painting classes in high school, it opened a beautiful and creative new world for me that has continued to grow and expand throughout my time at the university.
+Through my artistic practices, I found an outlet to express my creativity and passions, and at the same time, I could experience a more personal connection to the one who created me.

 Over the years I have developed an interest in storytelling, and the idea of illustrating children’s books has grown stronger every day.
 I hope to inspire kids to explore their creativity and find an appreciation for artwork as a practice of self-expression and freedom.
 All my paintings are now crafted with picture books in mind; I focus on developing skills that will help me prepare for a career in children’s book illustration.
 I am eager to create work that tells a story and invites engagement with the viewer and also reveals the essence of God, who is the center of my life and source of my artistic creativity.